If you miss work because you or a family member is ill, injured, needs medical treatment or

 If you have questions about this law, contact a lawyer who has experience in this area of the law.

 This information is not intended to be legal advice.
-Consult an attorney for individual advice
+Consult a lawyer for individual advice

 regarding your situation.